March 3, 2022

 Cott Tank

-The next available water source was Red Bank Well in just another mile.
-The notes indicated that the water was flowing at the well, but described it as having a “somewhat bad taste.”
-With no water here though, I guess I’d soon find out exactly how bad Red Bank Well tasted…
+The next available water source was “Red Bank Well” just another mile away.
+The notes in FarOut indicated that the water was flowing at the well.
+But they also described the water source as having a “somewhat bad taste.”
+With no water here, though, I guess I’d soon find out exactly how bad Red Bank Well tasted…

 As I started down the trail, I could see a sign for Cott Tank Enclosure up ahead.
-The AZT made a sharp right turn here, but the was a stile going through the barbed wire fence just up the hill and to my left.
+The AZT made a sharp right turn here, but a dark red sign near a barbed-wire stile just up the hill (in the opposite direction) caught my attention.
+I went over to check out the sign more closely, and that’s when I spotted a faint footpath heading down to some nice cool pools of water!

-I didn’t need the spigot at the Cott Tank or the bad tasting water from the upcoming well.
+I didn’t need the spigot at the Cott Tank or the “bad tasting” water from the upcoming well.
 There was perfectly good water right down this little side trail.
 I bet 99% of hikers make the right turn and walk right past here with no clue there’s a stealthy seasonal water source nearby.
 Score!!

 Water waiting just beyond this fence stile